renfers/ageliaco.recipe.csvconfig/ageliaco/recipe/csvconfig/README.txt

     templates = templates/init-cache.cfg:production/cache.cfg

-that will generate a production/cache.cfg file
+that will generate a production/cache.cfg file (notice that in this example it is a relative path, but it can also be a full path)